Tyneham is a ghost village on the Isle of Purbeck, Dorset.

 The church and school house have since been preserved as museums and in 2008 Tyneham Farm was reopened to the public and conservation work there is ongoing.

 In 1985 the village was used for the filming of Comrades, which depicts the story of the Tolpuddle Martyrs.
 The church had a fibreglass tower and large additional gravestones, and Post Office Row was fronted with fibreglass cottages.
 During the filming, Tyneham’s original 1929 K1 Mark 236 telephone kiosk was destroyed, and the film company sourced a replacement.

 The village was also the setting for the climax to the comic-thriller Angel’s Share by Mike Ripley (2006).

-Today Tyneham is open to the public and can be visited most weekend throughout the year (see opening times below).
+Today, Tyneham is open to the public and can be visited most weekends throughout the year (see opening times below).
 There’s a large car park (£2 suggested donation), which is a good place to start when exploring the Jurassic Coast or walking to Worbarrow Bay.

 More information and History.

 Tyneham village is one of Dorset’s most interesting tourist destinations.

 Before the war Tyneham was a bustling village.
 Now it has been deserted for over 60 years.